 We will also make sure that in situations where your employee is alleging fraud or making allegations which could be prosecuted in a criminal court, such as sexual assault, that you take a Best Practice approach by supporting them in their decision as to whether to take further action.
 This will ensure that you do not inadvertently breach any regulatory codes of conduct.

-If you are considering offering a Settlement Agreement please contact us.
+If you are considering offering a Settlement Agreement to an employee, please contact us.
 We are more than happy to have a free initial chat with you to point you in the right direction.
 Our advice will mean you are ready to make an informed decision about how you wish to proceed.

 Our fees for a well-drafted Settlement Agreement are usually between £500 and £1,500 (plus VAT), depending on the complexity and breadth of the issues.
 For example, whether you are reiterating existing or even introducing new post-termination restrictions to protect your business.
 In addition, you will usually be expected to pay a contribution towards your employee’s legal fees, usually between £350 and £500 (plus VAT).